dpla/ingestion3/README.md

 #

 # Mapping and Validation
 Each data provider has their own mapping document which defines how values are moved from the harvested records into DPLA records.
 While some mapping may look similar because the data providers use the same metadata schema, we do not reuse mappings between providers.
-Provider mappings are defined [here](https://github.com/dpla/ingestion3/tree/develop/src/main/scala/dpla/ingestion3/mappers/providers).
+All provider mappings are defined [here](https://github.com/dpla/ingestion3/tree/develop/src/main/scala/dpla/ingestion3/mappers/providers).

-##### XML mapping example
+#### XML mapping example

 If we take this PA Digital original XML record
 ```xml